The most charming general store in every US state

 Nevada: Anacabe’s-Elko General Merchandise, Elko

-Anacabe’s-Elko General Merchandise has been a centre of Elko’s trade for around 80 years.
-Even Bing Crosby was a patron of the store.
-Although the store sells a wide range of products like flashlights, scary looking knives and Nevada souvenirs, it’s primarily a clothing outlet.
-Footwear fans will certainly be impressed by their haul: There are over 200 different types of shoes on display.
-They also sell high-visibility jackets, cowboy hats and everything Carhartt.
+Anacabe’s-Elko General Merchandise has been around since 1936, and it's so popular that even Bing Crosby was a patron of the store.
+Although it sells a wide range of products like flashlights, knives, and Nevada souvenirs, it’s primarily a clothing outlet.
+Footwear fans will certainly be impressed too, as there's a wide selection of shoes on display.
+The store also sells high-visibility jackets, cowboy hats, and everything Carhartt, and chocolates and candy line the counters.

 New Jersey: Nixon’s General Store, Tabernacle